By Chris on May 24, 2018 11:10:00 AM

 5. Select your channels

-Is common that, in the moment you are trying to define where to get your marketing message, you feel kind of dizzy.
-This is because there are uncountable channels that let you transmit exactly what you want to say.
+It is common to feel overwhelmed when you are trying to define where to promote your marketing message.
+This is because there are numerous channels that let you transmit exactly what you want to say.
 While it might be tempting to try everything at once, all you’ll be doing is wasting precious resources on channels that aren’t guaranteed to work.

 Take a look at some useful channels that might help you: